Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/hpc_variant/symphony_on_ankaios.md

 # Set Up a Symphony Agent via Ankaios

-Symphony supports an optional remote agent, which extends Symphony's state seeking to a separate process or network from the Symphony management plane.
-For example, you can have Symphony management plane running in a headquarter office, and remote agents installed on trucks on the road.
-The agents communicate with the management plane over a MQTT broker.
-In this challenge, you have the option of using Eclipse Ankaios to deploy your Symphony agent, as explained in the following steps.
+You will deploy your Symphony Agent Rust Provider using Eclipse Ankaios.
+The Symphony Agent connects to the Symphony management plane in the cloud over MQTT.

 ## Prerequisites
-* Eclipse Ankaios has been [configured and working](../ankaios/README.md)
-* Eclipse Symphony has been [deployed and working](./README.md)
+* Eclipse Symphony and Eclipse Ankaios has been [configured and working](./README.md)

 ## Apply the new Ankaios state file
 Use the `ank apply` command to apply the updated manifest to Ankaios: